sk8mate/sk8/spec/views/skate_spots_map.md

 **Frontside**
 - require data from `/filters` endpoint to render
 - nice buttons with checkbox functionality under the hood
-- scrollable stacked in one row, can go beyond the screen
+- scrollable, stacked in one row, can go beyond the screen
 - trigger `/spots` API request on every filter change

 **Backside**